The Best Road Trips In The World

 New Zealand is among the best countries in the world to road trip, with jaw-dropping sceneries on both islands.
 Your biggest dilemma in planning a New Zealand road trip with be deciding between the north and south islands if you’re short on time.

-After having road tripped the North Island a bit more thoroughly, the South Island not quite as extensively, I still haven’t gotten around to writing anything about the trip (sorry, I promise I’ll get around to it one day!), but if you are looking for good New Zealand road trip ideas I recommend checking out In a Faraway Land’s post that includes several New Zealand road trip itineraries.
+After having road tripped the North Island a bit more thoroughly, the South Island not quite as extensively, I still haven’t gotten around to writing anything about the trip (sorry, I promise I’ll get around to it one day!), but if you are looking for good New Zealand road trip ideas I recommend checking out these New Zealand road trip itineraries.

 The Grand Pacific Drive Road Trip